 Lawyering Up After An Amusement Park Accident

 [Update: Abiah’s family has retained our firm as counsel; here’s the Inquirer story about the suit we filed on their behalf.
-The below post was written and published before we represented them and should not be taken as a statement about the case on their behalf.
-Click the following link to read more about our amusement park accident lawsuit practice.]
+The below post was written and published before we represented them and should not be taken as a statement about the case on their behalf.]

 If you’re in Southeastern Pennsylvania or Southern New Jersey, you undoubtedly heard the tragic story of Abiah Jones, the 11-year-old girl on a class trip who fell from a Ferris wheel at Morey’s Piers in Wildwood, New Jersey.
 The cause of the accident is still unknown, but some have speculated that Abiah, who was riding alone in the gondola, either stood or kneeled on her seat.
 (It’s unknown, for example, if the ride operator instructed her to remain seated at all times or if winds contributed to the fall, and it’s undisputed the operator wasn’t watching her, or maybe anyone else, around the time of the fall.)